Brett-Kennedy/FeatureSelection_-Experimental-/README.md

   17, num_dependents
   19, foreign_worker
 ```
 This indicates that 10 iterations were executed (as specified) and that the maximum score progressed from 0.6857 on the first iteration (for the top-scoring feature set discovered by that point) to 0.7061 by the last iteration.
-We can also see the mean scores of the candidates that are evaluated steadily improving, indicating the process is able to learn at each step, and identify candidate feature sets that do, in fact, tend to perform better than previous iterations.
+We can also see the mean scores of the candidates that are evaluated steadily improving (from about 0.61 to about 0.65), indicating the process is able to learn at each step, and identify candidate feature sets that do, in fact, tend to perform better than previous iterations.

 The final output also includes a summary of the feature sets evaluated, sorted by their performance:

 ![plot1](https://github.com/Brett-Kennedy/HistoryBasedFeatureSelection/blob/main/images/output1.png)

+Interally, HBFS works by using a Random Forest regressor to estimate the metric score that would be given to any given set of features.
+HBFS selects the feature sets that are estimated to perform the best and evaluates these (training a model on the training data using these features, and evaluating it on the validation data).
+In this way, HBFS evaluates the feature sets most likely to perform well, but does this
+over several iterations, so that the Random Forest can become increasingly more skilled at estimating how well a given feature set would perform, based on the history of feature evaluated up until that iteration.

 To evaluate how well the Random Forest that's used internally was able to estimate the scores for random features sets, we plot the estimated versus actual scores for all feature sets that were actually evaluated: